-Were you aware that in 2016, there were 10,000 stroller-related injuries treated in the emergency room (source)?
+Were you aware that, in 2016, there were 10,000 stroller-related injuries treated in the emergency room (1)?
 Strollers are essential for nearly all parents who plan to stay mobile postpartum.
 But not every parent knows of the potential dangers a baby could face while sitting in these vehicles.

-The best way to avoid a preventable injury is to get informed about stroller safety.
+The best way to avoid a preventable injury is to be informed about stroller safety.
 If you’re feeling overwhelmed, perhaps even worried you’ll do something wrong, you’re not alone.

 Stroller Safety Tips